HireDale/daleydose/window-home.md

 ## **[5] WORK AREA**
 ---
 The Work Area is the central section of the interface.
-Its contents change depending on the current window accessed.
 It contains three tabs that serve as the main tools for creating a prescription.

 To learn more about these tabs, see the [Main Tabs](/daleydose/window-main-tabs) section.